Lake Macquarie History

 Name Origin:

-Aboriginal for Southern Cross, or possibly, "dog died here".
+Aboriginal word for Southern Cross, or possibly, "dog died here".

 European History